Docker Machine Executor autoscale configuration

 • For the first worker, no more than 40 jobs, which are executed with the shell executor.

 • For the second worker, no more than 30 jobs, which are executed with the docker+machine executor.
-Additionally, Runner will maintain VMs based on the autoscaling configuration in [runners.machine], but no more than 30 VMs in all states (idle, in-use, in-creation, in-removal).
+Additionally, Runner maintain VMs based on the autoscaling configuration in [runners.machine], but no more than 30 VMs in all states (idle, in-use, in-creation, in-removal).

 • For the third worker, no more than 10 jobs, executed with the ssh executor.